sisl/ExpFamilyPCA.jl/docs/src/math/bregman.md

 ### Bregman Divergences as Loss Functions

-The key relationship between members of the exponential family and the Bregman divergence is this: minimizing the negative log-lilihood of $p(x, \theta)$ is equivalent to minimizing the Bregman divergence $B_F$.
-To see this, first recall that the negative log-liklihood for members of the exponential family is $G(\theta) - \langle x, \theta \rangle$.
+The key relationship between members of the exponential family and the Bregman divergence is this: minimizing the negative log-likelihood of $p(x, \theta)$ is equivalent to minimizing the Bregman divergence $B_F$.
+To see this, first recall that the negative log-likelihood for members of the exponential family is $G(\theta) - \langle x, \theta \rangle$.

 ```math
 \langle x, \theta \rangle - G(\theta).